THE STORY OF PLAUDERE

 The Story of Plaudere: From Concept to a Working Website

 This is the story of how Plaudere was imagined and built.
-It is a story that started a long time ago, long before the first line of code of the site was ever written.
+It is a story that started long before the first line of code was ever written.

 I clearly remember the first time I visited a website in my high school's computer lab.
-It was in the late 1990s.
-I used a search engine called Altavista combined with Microsoft Encarta, which was the main source of information for high school students at that time.
+During the late 1990s, I used a search engine called Altavista combined with Microsoft Encarta, which was the main source of information for high school students at that time.
 In those early days, the internet was very simple, and I never thought that one day I would build a website myself.

 The First Steps in Web Development

-During a professional experience in a procurement department, the team used a static web server to run an intranet.
+During a professional experience in a procurement department, the team used a static web to run an intranet.
 This was a private website for the company's employees where documents, links, and guides were available to support our daily tasks.
 In the early 2010s, I became responsible for this intranet.
 Without knowing any HTML, I found myself looking at the code.
-It was not clear at all, but I started to see patterns, texts, and links.
-With some creativity, I was able to change the website completely, making it more modern and adding useful sections for the buyers.
-However, my main programming tools at that time were MySQL (a database system) and Visual Basic, along with some Excel macros.
+It was not clear at all, but I started to see patterns, tags and links.
+With some creativity, I was able to change the website completely, making it more modern and adding useful sections for the buyers, including multimedia content and documentation.
+However, my main programming tools at that time were MySQL and Visual Basic, along with some Excel macros.
 Web development was still not a key skill for me.

-However, this experience, combined with my love for music, led to a new idea.
-From time to time, I would get together with musician friends to practice, write, and record music.
-When I started a project management course and advanced English classes, I felt a strong need to find a solution to play music with my friends online.
+This experience, combined with my love for music, led to a new idea.
+From time to time, I got together with musician friends in person to practice, write, and record music.
+When I started a project management course along with advanced English classes, I felt a strong need to find a solution to play music online.
 At that time in the early 2010s, there were some tools that allowed musicians to play together, including websites and desktop programs.
-But there were problems like a delay between streams, a need for a high internet speed (bandwidth), and user interfaces that were difficult to use, with complicated settings to configure.
-Because of these issues, my friends and I were not able to collaborate online.
-In addition, it became difficult for me to play live with them due to my increasing work responsibilities.
+But there were problems like a delay between streams, a need for a high internet speed, and user interfaces that were difficult to use, with complicated settings and parameters.
+Because of these issues, my friends and I could not find a good away to collaborate online.
+It also became harder for me to play live with them because of my increasing work responsibilities.

 I researched the state of web development at that time and found it quite challenging, especially because scripting languages such as HTML and CSS were still fairly new to me.
-A colleague told me to learn PHP (a scripting language) along with HTML, CSS, and JavaScript using w3schools, a great online platform.
-But because of some big changes in my life, learning to code became less important for my career and I put it aside.
+A colleague told me to learn PHP along with HTML, CSS, and JavaScript using w3schools, a great online platform, but because of some big changes in my life, learning to code became less important for my career and I put it aside.

 From MBA to the Birth of an Idea